strax.processing package

 strax.processing.peak_merging module

-strax.processing.peak_merging.add_lone_hits(peaks, lone_hits, to_pe, n_top_channels=0)[source]
+strax.processing.peak_merging.add_lone_hits(peaks, lone_hits, to_pe, n_top_channels=0, store_data_top=False, store_data_start=False)[source]

-Function which adds information from lone hits to peaks if lone hit is inside a peak (e.g. after merging.).
+Function which adds information from lone hits to peaks if lone hit is (fully) inside a peak (e.g. after merging.).
 Modifies peak area and data inplace.

 Parameters: